Ariwazobia/geo-ai-lithology-prediction/README.md

 # 🇦🇹 Applicant
 **Okafor Victor Arinze**

-This project was developed as part of my preparation for admission into the
-**MSc in Artificial Intelligence and Data Science**.
+This project was developed as part of my preparation for postgraduate studies in Artificial Intelligence and Data Science, with a focus on applying machine learning techniques to real-world scientific data.

 ---